 As commercial surrogacy is illegal in many countries, couples who plan to take a path of international surrogacy might wonder if it’s possible first to ship their embryos, and second, how long it takes from shipping to the embryo transfer procedure itself.

 In case interned parents prefer to ship frozen embryos, it is definitely possible to arrange it.
 Please keep in mind that regulations may vary per country of destination and we strongly recommend to check it before stating shipping.
-In some counties for example in Georgia, you cannot transfer embryo created with anonymous egg donor to the surrogate (power of attorney from egg donor is needed), although you can freely do it in Ukraine or Argentina.
+In some counties for example in Georgia, you cannot transfer embryo created with anonymous egg donor to the surrogate (power of attorney from egg donor is needed), although you can freely do it in Argentina.
 As for regulations of the U.S., you must use a special FDA KIT and have all the necessary documents if you want the government to approve an embryo created in another country.

 Embryo transfer is a critical process, and intended parents always want it to be done as fast as possible, but it is crucial to prepare a surrogate step-by-step.
 The essential steps include a selection and screening of the surrogate, arranging all needed paperwork and preparing the embryos for transfer.
 This process takes a while but no longer than 2 to 3 months after confirmation surrogate candidate from intended parents.